The-Gopro336-Archive/PyroClient-Deobf/README.md

  variable and method names as well as some class file names have beed renamed to valid, generic names (The real, pre-obfuscation names are long gone)

  used fernflower instead of cfr, becuase it better handles the deobfuscated code

+ Credit to Crystallinqq for the cracked jar, which was used for this.